 - Live-in partners, dependents and pets (pursuant to UNT Housing and Residence Life policy) may reside with the faculty in residence.
 Partners will be required to pass a background check prior to moving in

 - The opportunity to teach in the residence hall in which you reside

 Term of Agreement

-- Extension requests must be made, in writing to both the Honors College Assistant Director for Student Life and Associate Director for Residence Life, by October 1 of the second fall semester of term of service
+- Extension requests must be made, in writing to both the Honors College Assistant Director for Student Life and Director of Residence Life, by October 1 of the second fall semester of term of service.

 - In a letter of intent please address your motivation for applying for the Faculty in Residence position and what you feel you can contribute to a residential community and the students living in it.